opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_server.md

 Note some important additional sections:

-- The Service and Server ports which Eduction Server will listen on to receive requests from an ACI client:
+- The Service and Server ports that Eduction Server will listen on to receive requests from an ACI client:

     ```ini
     [Service]